bgopikrishna/content/blog/error-boundaries-in-react.md

 ## What are error boundaries?

-Error boundaries are the react components that help us to catch the errors in the render phase.
-By using Error Boundaries we can also show a fallback UI if something goes wrong (Like an uncaught error).
+Error boundaries are the special react components that help us to catch the errors.
+Using Error Boundaries we can also show a fallback UI if something goes wrong (Like an uncaught error).

-In plain English, Error boundaries are like try-catch blocks for the UI with some catches.
+In plain English, Error boundaries are like try-catch blocks for the UI with some catches (We'll see them in the latter part of this article).

 For example, if a component failed to render content due to some case being not handled or you are trying to access a key in the object which doesn’t exist etc.

-If it’s wrapped with an Error boundary when the error happens instead of the page going completely blank. e can render a fallback UI.
+If it’s wrapped with an Error boundary when the error happens instead of the application going completely blank, We can render a fallback UI.

-We'll see this in action during the implementation of an example
+We'll see this in action during the implementation of an example application.

-## How to create and use them?
+## How to create and use error boundaries?

-To create an Error Boundary component, it must be
+To create an Error Boundary component, it should be

 * A Class Component
-* It must implement either (or both) of the lifecycle methods
+* It should implement either (or both) of the lifecycle methods
-  * `static getDerivedStateFromError()` - This lifecycle method allows us to update the state when an error happens.
+  * `getDerivedStateFromError()` - This static lifecycle method allows us to update the state when an error happens.
-  * `componentDidCatch()` - This is another life cycle method that we can use to log the information to application monitoring services like sentry etc.
+  * `componentDidCatch()` - This is another life cycle method that we can use to log the error information to application monitoring services like sentry etc.

 ## Example

-We’re going to build a simple app that shows a list of superheroes and their powers.
-On selecting a particular hero, we’re going to show his powers.
+We’re going to build a simple application that shows a list of superheroes and their powers.
+On selecting a particular hero, we’re going to show his superpowers.

 It looks something like this.
+You will find the completed application at the end of this article.

 ![React Application](/uploads/screenshot-2022-04-13-at-9-56-28-am.png)